-RLVC, described in the preceding section, follows a minimalist approach to perception-action learning in that it seeks to identify small sets of low-level visual cues and to associate reactive actions to them directly.
+RLVC, described in the preceding section, follows a minimalist approach to learning task-specific representations in that it seeks to identify small sets of low-level visual cues and to associate reactive actions to them directly.
 There is no elaborate image analysis beyond feature extraction, no intermediate representation, no reasoning or planning, and the complexity of the action space that can be handled by RL is limited.
-In this section we describe a different approach to perception-action learning that is in many ways complementary to RLVC.
-Its visual front-end builds elaborate representations from which powerful, structured object representations are learned, and multidimensional action vectors are derived via probabilistic inference.
+In this section we describe a different approach that is in many ways complementary to RLVC.
+Here, the idea is to learn object-specific action descriptors by exploration, and integrate these with perceptual object models within a coherent, probabilistic framework.
+Thus, a known object encountered later will inherently evoke the potential actions associated with it.

-We describe this method in the context of grasping objects [5], a fundamental skill of autonomous agents.
+We describe this method in the context of grasping objects (Detry et al., 2009), a fundamental skill of autonomous agents.
 The conventional robotic approach to grasping involves computing grasp parameters based on detailed geometric and physical models of the object and the manipulator.
 However, humans skillfully manipulate everyday objects even though they do not have access to such detailed information.
 It is thus clear that there must exist alternative methods.
 We postulate that manipulation skills emerge with experience by associating action parameters to perceptual cues.
 Then, perceptual cues can directly trigger appropriate actions, without explicit object shape analysis or grasp planning.
 For example, to drink, we do not have to reason about the shape and size of the handle of a hot teacup to determine where to place the fingers to pick it up.
 Rather, having successfully picked up and drunk from teacups before, seeing the characteristic handle immediately triggers the associated, canonical grasp.